bartificer/programming-by-stealth/docs/pbs67.md

 ## A Challenge

-Continuing on with our recipe, update the login form so it uses a split button to offer three login options; a default simply labeled “Admin Login”, and two additional options in the dropdown labeled “Login for 5 minutes” and “Login for 1 hour”.
+Continuing on with our recipe, update the login form so it uses a split button to offer three login options; a default simply labeled “Admin Login”, and two additional options in the drop-down labeled “Login for 5 minutes” and “Login for 1 hour”.

 ## Final Thoughts

-We’ve now seen how we can add dropdown menus to our web app UIs.
-We’ve not actually covered everything you use a Bootstrap Dropdown menu for in this context — you can actually add form elements inside dropdowns, but I’ll leave that advanced topic as some optional additional reading for those interested.
+We’ve now seen how we can add drop-down menus to our web app UIs.
+We’ve not actually covered everything you use a Bootstrap Drop-down menu for in this context — you can actually add form elements inside drop-downs, but I’ll leave that advanced topic as some optional additional reading for those interested.
 You’ll find [the relevant documentation here](http://getbootstrap.com/docs/4.1/components/dropdowns/#forms).

-In the next instalment we’ll look at navigation menus in Bootstrap in general, and then at adding dropdowns into navigation menus.
+In the next instalment we’ll look at navigation menus in Bootstrap in general, and then at adding drop-downs into navigation menus.